Jennivine/CSIRO/README.md

 It uses a programming language called daml, which has its documentations at: https://docs.daml.com/index.html

-To run the code, download daml SDK, then manually change the 'source' in the daml.yaml file to local file path.
+To run the code, download daml SDK, then manually change the 'source' in the daml.yaml file to the local file path.
 Open terminal and type in the command "daml init" so that the daml assistant will recognise the root folder as a project folder.
 Compile using the command "daml start"